If the tablets on this list aren't enough for you then a) you're very hard to please, but b) we think we can still help out a little.

 Offered up at just 290g, it's the perfect tablet for slinging in a bag and hurtling down to the local supermarket, or is equally adept at being a long-haul saviour, with reams of apps, a decent slug of battery life and that all-new high-res 7-inch IPS display with a resolution of 1920 x 1200 display with 323 ppi.

 It's really cheap, but it's really rather nice

 Weight: 410g | Dimensions: 224 x 128 x 9.14mm | OS: Android 4.4.2 | Screen size: 8.3-inch | Resolution: 1920 x 1200 | CPU: Quad-core 1.83GHz | RAM: 2GB | Storage: 16GB | Battery: 5710mAh | Rear camera: 5MP | Front camera: 1.2MP

 The first Hudl was good - but this is a much better option.
 The Intel Atom processor, the quad core speeds, the Full HD screen and the general interface is really something to behold.

 The price tag is the best thing though: the Hudl 2 will cost no more than £129, and if you're a Tesco Clubcard holder it can be much, much cheaper.

-- Read more in our Tesco Hudl 2 review
+Read the full review: Tesco Hudl 2

 Microsoft Surface Pro 3